Easy Chilaquiles Recipe

 tomatillo sauce

-You will heat the sauce (whether homemade or bought) in a large sauce pan (and add in the shredded chicken, if you’re using it).
-Once the sauce is hot, toss in the tortilla chips and coat them with the salsa.
+Once the sauce is hot, add the tortilla chips and toss to coat them with the salsa.
 Add in the onions, cilantro and cheese and you’re done.

 The only thing that’s absolutely necessary is that you serve them immediately.
 They aren’t as good cold.
 And they can quickly become soggy.
 For this reason, I recommend not fully coating every single tortilla chip.